All Episodes

 It may take longer to go nowhere now because there'll be new people coming in.

-But that was he did something because it was to the best interest of the country, not to himself.
+But that was, he did something because it was to the best interest of the country, not to himself.

 All right, guys, appreciate it.

-Voting America and Americans first.
+Putting America and Americans first.

 Now there's a novel idea.

-You're on the Sean Hannity show.
+You're on the Sean Henny Show.

 Bottom of the hour, we'll check in with Ann Coulter.

-We'll get her always unique take on what is happening with the insanity of the left and their complete and bitter and utter meltdown and tinfoil hack conspiracy theories and the president firing James Comey.
+We'll get her always unique take on what is happening with the insanity of the left in their complete and bitter and utter meltdown and tinfoil hack conspiracy theories and the president firing James Comey.

 But in the meantime, let's get to our phones.

-We say hi to Mike, is in Indiana.
+We say hi to Mike is in Indiana.

 Mike, how are you?